webpack-contrib/sass-loader/README.md

 - If you pass the generated CSS on to the `css-loader`, all urls must be relative to the entry-file (e.g. `main.scss`).
 - If you're just generating CSS without passing it to the `css-loader`, it must be relative to your web root.

-You will be disrupted by this first issue.
-It is natural to expect relative references to be resolved against the `.sass`/`.scss` file in which they are specified (like in regular `.css` files).
+You might be surprised by this first issue, as it is natural to expect relative references to be resolved against the `.sass`/`.scss` file in which they are specified (like in regular `.css` files).

-Thankfully there are a two solutions to this problem:
+Thankfully there are two solutions to this problem:

 - Add the missing url rewriting using the [resolve-url-loader](https://github.com/bholloway/resolve-url-loader).
 Place it before `sass-loader` in the loader chain.
 - Library authors usually provide a variable to modify the asset path. [bootstrap-sass](https://github.com/twbs/bootstrap-sass) for example has an `$icon-font-path`.